thenextman/devolutions-docs/docs/wayk/bastion/deployment-automation.md

 ## Configuration

-Once Wayk Now is installed and registered with Wayk Bastion, you may want to change configuration settings.
-This can be done through the *wayk-now config* command, [documented here](https://helpwayk.devolutions.net/kb_configcommandline.html).
+Once Wayk Agent is installed and registered with Wayk Bastion, you may want to change configuration settings.
+This can be done through the *wayk-now config* command.

 These commands can be appended to your custom deployment script that installs the package, performs automated enrollment and finishes by modifying the configuration.